FabiCorp/node-gluu-client/README.md

 In order to run the two servers,
 the config.js file needs to be edited in the following lines:
-- var gluuServerAddess -> Host Address from the Gluu server
+- var gluuServerAddess -> Host address from the Gluu server
-- var umaRealm -> Host Address without http/https
+- var umaRealm -> Host address without http/https
-- var client-/resourceServerAddress/Port -> Host Address and Port for both servers
+- var client-/resourceServer address and port -> Host address and port for both servers
 - clientID and clientSecret for both servers (resource-/clientServer)
-(two OpenID-clients need to be set up manually in the Gluu interface,
-tutorial on how to correctly set up the clients in GluuClientSetup.md)
+You get the clientIDs from the Gluu administration.
+We need to fetch the two iNum-IDs which were generated in the GluuClientSetup instruction process.
+The clientSecret should be "fraunhofer" unless you have chosen another at the gluu client creation.

-Run both servers seperatly in Terminal:
+Run both servers seperatly in terminal (at **externalServer/lib**):
 ```sh
 node resourceServer.js
 node clientServer.js